Xomega-Net/Xomega.Docs/docs/tutorial/1-basic/4-build.md

 This will run the generators and write their output to the respective output paths, as configured for each generator.

 :::danger
-Beware of the *Rebuild* option, as it runs the *Clean* option followed by the *Build*.
+**Do not run the *Rebuild*** option, which runs the *Clean* option followed by the *Build*, unless you know what you are doing.

-The *Clean* option will **delete all generated files**, which is only useful when you are renaming model entities such that it affects the names of the generated files, and you need to clean up the old files.
+The *Clean* option will **delete** all **generated files**, and any **mixed in customizations**.

+Cleaning/rebuilding is only useful when you are renaming model entities in such a way, that it affects the names of the generated files, and you need to clean up the old files.
+Always check in your files to your source control first.
 :::

 ## Model build output